RhythmLunatic/Delta-NEX-Rebirth/README.md

 To add announcers, make an announcer with a folder named Song Category Names and then put in the sound that matches your groups.

 Alternatively, you can just put the sound in the "info" folder in your group, as long as it's named sound.ogg/wav/mp3.

+## Basic Mode

+Basic Mode must be enabled in the settings to use this feature.

+The Basic Mode screen consists of songs that meet the requirements of having three single difficulties less than lv7 and one doubles difficulty less than lv7.

+Just like real PIU you can enter the full mode code to go into full mode.

+## Free Play

+When using Free Play, you will be able to play three stages.
+This theme does not use PIU's heart system.

+Extra Stage and OMES is currently unimplemented.

+When not in game the theme will cycle through the Attract, logo, and title screen.

 ## Frequently Asked Questions